What is Personal Accountability?

 For example: I was at a movie with my wife and daughter last night.
 The person behind me kept accidentally bumping the back of my seat.
 I could have chosen to feel angry or cheated at these interruptions to the flow of the experience.
 I might have confronted the person behind me and asked them to stop.
 But I could tell it wasn’t deliberate.
 So instead of introducing conflict, I chose to use it as a chance to improve my patience.

 The movie was wonderful.
 I enjoyed it much more than I would have if I’d chosen to feel angry.
 And I grew as a person.
 That’s a win-win!
+Learn more about how you can feel, hear, and see the benefits of Personal Accountability in your life!
+Visit 180-U.com today.

 You Are The Master of Your Destiny!